Each of Oxford Home schooling’s A level courses has been written to a specification set by either the AQA or Edexcel/Pearson examination boards.

-A Levels are the gold standard of the British education system and our abilities, even in later life, are still measured against it.
+A level Study is particularly well suited to home study.
 This is partly because of the flexibility of the examination system but also because A Level study requires a broader understanding of the subject to which home schooling is particularly suited.

-A levels have gone through a few structural changes of late and most of the A levels that Oxford Home Schooling run are now aimed at a single final exam.
+A levels have gone through a few structural changes in the last few years.
+The A levels that Oxford Home Schooling run are now aimed at a single final exam.
 Having said that the examination board syllabuses have been designed so that students may sit an AS level half way through their studies should they wish.
 These AS levels are stand alone qualifications, and the marks that students obtain in them cannot be carried forward to their A level grade.
-Some A levels, such as Law and Mathematics, are still on the slightly older structure until June 2018.
-In these A level subjects the AS marks can be carried forward to the full A level mark.

 In general, Oxford Home Schooling will admit students for A Level who have a minimum of 4 GCSEs at grade C and above.
 These would ideally include English and Maths.